natecostello/van_two_point_oh/blog/2021-6-27-fridge-freezer-unboxing/fridge-unboxing.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr: 'This is Sophia's first post.
-It describes our unboxing... which is very great and interesting.'
+tldr: "This is Sophia's first post.
+It describes our unboxing... which is very great and interesting."
 ---
 **TLDR: This is Sophia's first *post*.
 It describes our unboxing... which is very great and interesting.**